By Chad Hawk – Grader, Paper Money Guaranty (PMG) ……

-As a grader for PMG, I enjoy the tremendous benefit of seeing some of the world’s greatest notes everyday.
-I review notes from all over the world and have been able to view more notes than most people encounter in their entire lives.
+As a grader for PMG, I enjoy the tremendous benefit of seeing some of the world’s greatest paper money everyday.
+I review notes from all over the world and have been able to view more paper money than most people encounter in their entire lives.
 With the assortment of notes we see, I thought I would share some of my favorites.

 My favorite type of currency is Confederate currency.
 This is because when I was 15, my step-father gave me a $5 Confederate note for my birthday.
 I immediately thought the note was play money, but after explanation I learned what it was, sparking my interest.
 I liked the artwork and size of the note.
 It was very different from what I knew paper money to look like.
 Up to that point, I assumed all currency was small like the notes we use today, so I immediately became interested.